What is Permaculture?

-Next, they carved out a narrow garden bed for raspberries and asparagus next to the driveway, followed by a vegetable garden, also in the front yard.
-Everything they have planted is both ornamental and productive.
+Next, they carved out a narrow garden bed for raspberries and asparagus next to the driveway followed by a vegetable garden, also in the front yard.
+Everything planted is both ornamental and productive.

 “We plant perennial food crops, not just ornamentals.”
 Alan explains.
 This includes asparagus, raspberries rhubarb, fruit trees, nut trees, blackberries and black currents.
 In fact, you won’t find any annual petunias or pots of zinnias, everything growing (other than their vegetable garden) is perennial.

 Alan, an architect by trade, specializes in environmental design, with a soft spot for recycled materials.
 Everything in their yard was formerly something else and built by the two of them: the small barn where they host intimate dinners, the outdoor patio area with a fireplace, and the shed where they keep bikes and garden tools.

 Eating is important to the Benoit’s overall scheme, as is attracting beneficial insects such as lacewings, ladybugs, tachinid flies and parasitic wasps to counterbalance the harmful bugs, such as tomato hornworm and aphids.
 In a Permaculture landscape, plants thrive without pesticides or fertilizers, and the result is an eco-system that works together as a whole.

 They left some areas natural, to serve as wildlife corridors, used regularly by fox and occasionally by moose.
 They have added layers of low shrubs, mid-story bushes, and taller trees to create habitats for all creatures, big and small, including bees, birds, rabbits, and weasels.